Roboy/ss18_talk_to_two/SAM/README.md

   ```

-  1.2 copy the config file "wip_creator.config" from this folder into odas/bin/ on the Pi.
+   1.2) Copy the config file "wip_creator.config" from this folder into odas/bin/ on the Pi.
     In this file search for the lines 256-260

   ```
   interface: {